 Anything else I should keep in mind?

-In May, some of the country, particularly in the south, begins to warm up.
+It can be warm, if not hot, in some of the country, particularly in the south.
 Couple the heat with lack of food, water, and some sleep deprivation and there’s bound to be short tempers.
 For those visiting please keep in mind that the Moroccan people around you may be a bit on edge.
-Everyone goes out of their way to maintain a calm, cool demeanor but it’s inevitable for tempers to flare at some point.
+Everyone goes out of their way to maintain a calm, cool demeanor but it’s inevitable for tempers to flare at some point, particularly later in the day as sunset approaches.
 You might also find people are more apt to sleep in later in the mornings or take a nap in the afternoons.
 Be as patient as possible, wish them a Ramadan Kareem (Happy Ramadan!) and enjoy experiencing their holiday.

 If you’re considering visiting during Ramadan and have concerns we’re happy to answer them – give us a call or send us an email.
 No matter where your journey takes you in Morocco, we are able to create a custom itinerary tailored especially for you.
 Take a look at a few of our itineraries to Morocco to get you started.